jp-x-g/oraclefordeletion/README.md

 -l YYYY-MM-DD, --latest YYYY-MM-DD   Date to parse back from.
 Default is today (UTC).
 -s S, --sleep S                      Time, in seconds, to delay between receiving an API response and sending the next request.
 Default is 0.5.
+-q, --sql                            Use direct SQL queries instead of the XTools API to get article information.
+This will run much faster, but can only be done when running the software from Toolforge.
 -m MAX, --max MAX                    Maximum queries to make before stopping.
 Default is 0 (parse all entries in the specified interval).
 Setting this will probably cut off execution in the middle of a logpage, so